randovania/randovania/README.md

 by a casual player.

-`python3 -m randovania echoes validate --difficulty 5 --enable-tricks --skip-item-loss path/to/randomizer.log`
+`python3 -m randovania echoes validate --difficulty 5 --enable-tricks --skip-item-loss --print-final-path path/to/randomizer.log`

 Check if the seed if the given seed is beatable using every known trick, no matter how difficult.
 This does not include going out of bounds.

+It will also print the order of pickups taken and events triggered in order to finish the game.

 ### Limitations

 * Item Loss is not properly implemented.
 If --skip-item-loss, the validator assumes you start with missiles and bombs.
 * There's no way to choose each trick individually.
-* There's no way to print more details of which route the validator used to finish the game.
 * The data set does not include out of bounds movement.

 ### Options